JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 Sometimes, though, our code has problems that require investigation with a debugger.
 For React, that usually means a trip to the browser to set a breakpoint and use the Chrome developer tools.
-Let's show how the IDE's debugger, combined with TDD, can make this investigation far more productive.
+Instead, let's show how the IDE's *debugger*, combined with TDD, can make this investigation far more productive.

 ## Code